ndrean/lazy_html/README.md

 LazyHTML is designed around lazy HTML documents.
 Documents are parsed and kept natively in memory for as long as possible.
-Query selectors are executed in native code for performance.
+Query selectors are executed in native code for performance and adheres to browser standards.
 Under the hood, LazyHTML uses [Lexbor](https://github.com/lexbor/lexbor), a fast, dependency-free and comprehensive HTML engine, written entirely in C.

 LazyHTML works with a flat list of nodes and all operations are batched by default, as shown below: